speedment/speedment-doc/pages/integration.md

 Speedment is a completely self-contained runtime with no external transitive dependencies.
 This is important because it allows you to avoid potential version conflicts with other libraries and the ever lurking “Jar Hell”.
 Furthermore, there is a “deploy” variant available where all Speedment runtime modules have been packed together into a single compound JAR.

 ## Spring Boot
-It is easy to integrate Speedment with Spring Boot.
+It is easy to integrate any Speedment project with Spring Boot.
 Here is an example of a Speedment Configuration file for Spring:
 ``` java
 @Configuration
 public class AppConfig {